pwr-pbrwio/ComputingResourcesUserGuide/README.md

 ```

 ### Activate environemnt
 To perform operations eg. run a script in the environment via termianl, you must activate the proper environemnt.
-Instead of "myenv" please enter your project name.
+Instead of `myenv` please enter your project name.
 ```bash
 conda activate myenv
 ```

 ## Checkout your Git repository on your remote machine
 To work on your own project, create a git repository on GitHub (if you haven't already done) and clone it via console to your home directory.
-Instead of "myenv", "jkowalsk" and "myproject" please enter your data.
+Instead of `myenv`, `jkowalsk` and `myproject` please enter your data.
 Before you start, make sure you have active session for your conda environment.
 ```bash
 cd ~
 conda activate myenv